gilbox/simflux/README.md

 how?
 ----

-    var dispatcher = new simflux.dispatcher();
+    var dispatcher = new simflux.Dispatcher();

     // an object qualifies to be a store if it has methods
-    // named the same as actions
-    var appStore = {
+    // named the same as the actions it should handle var appStore = {
       addTodo: function(todo, priority) { ... },
       removeTodo: function(todo) { ... }